JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 : Updated from 7.0.1.

 Validating Lexer for editor highlighting
-: Lexer is wrapped using `ValidatingLexerWrapper` to verify it generates continuous sequence of tokens and doesn't stall during iteration.
+: Lexer is wrapped using `ValidatingLexerWrapper` to verify it generates a continuous sequence of tokens and doesn't stall during iteration.

 ## 2020.1